 The gold price has been supported by strong buying among central banks and more recently by expectations of rate cuts.
 However, gold appears stretched considering how much real bond yields have risen over the last couple years.
-The outlook appears broadly balanced, and we retain a neutral position.
+Meanwhile, sentiment and positioning is bullish, which implies less scope for greater optimism required to push prices higher.
+The outlook for the gold price appears broadly balanced, and we retain a neutral position.
 We hold a neutral position in property.
 Encouragingly, global developed world REIT macro fundamentals appear to be stabilizing (CMBS spreads, underlying property prices).
 While fundamentals are challenging in the office space, the market cap weighting of this sector is small.
 The backdrop is notably stronger in other REIT subsectors.